nmadhire-vibecoding/clue-board-game-with-llm/README.md

 - **Where** the crime took place (9 rooms)

-Each player uses deduction and strategy to be the first to solve the mystery!
+Each player uses deduction and strategy to be the first to solve the mystery, autonomously following the perceive → reason → plan → act loop!

 ## Official Rules Implemented